White blood cell differential: Cell types and result interpretation

 Neutrophils are the most common white blood cells in normal adult blood.
 When stained with a Romanowsky stain, they exhibit a multi-lobed nucleus and pink cytoplasm that contains small purple granules.

 The neutrophil count is normally higher in newborns and pregnant women than in other groups.
 Outside of these conditions, increased neutrophil counts (neutrophilia) are associated with bacterial infection, inflammation, and various forms of physiological stress.
-Neutrophil counts can become extremely high in response to some infections and inflammatory states, which is termed leukemoid reaction because the high white blood cell count mimics leukemia.
+Neutrophil counts can become extremely high in response to some infections and inflammatory states, which is termed leukemoid reaction because the high white blood cell count mimics leukaemia.
 Neutrophilia may also occur in myeloproliferative disorders.

 Neutropenia, meaning a low neutrophil count, may occur as a response to drug treatment (especially chemotherapy) or in certain infections, such as tuberculosis and Gram-negative sepsis.
-Neutropenia also occurs in many hematologic disorders, such as leukemia and myelodysplastic syndrome, and in a variety of autoimmune and congenital diseases.
+Neutropenia also occurs in many hematologic disorders, such as leukaemia and myelodysplastic syndrome, and in a variety of autoimmune and congenital diseases.
 A neutrophil count below the reference interval may be normal in individuals of certain ethnicities; this is termed benign ethnic neutropenia.
 Very low neutrophil counts are associated with immunosuppression.

 When stimulated by infection or inflammation, neutrophils may develop abnormal features in their cytoplasm, such as toxic granulation, toxic vacuolation and Döhle bodies.
 These features, which are caused by the release of cytokines, are collectively known as toxic changes.